 Nestled in the picturesque Wangetti Valley halfway between Cairns and Port Douglas, our iconic attraction is surrounded by World Heritage-listed National Park.

 Our daily presentations strike a perfect balance between entertainment and education.

 During their visit, guests can participate in a wide range of activities then relax on a cruise on Hartley’s Lagoon to explore the natural habitat of the legendary Saltwater Crocodile.

-In between the many options on offer, visitors can enjoy superb meals at Lilies Restaurant overlooking Hartley’s Lagoon.
+In between the many options on offer, visitors can enjoy superb meals at Lilies Bistro overlooking Hartley’s Lagoon.
 This venue is ideal for breakfast, lunch or a quiet drink in the afternoon.
 Due to COVID-19 restrictions and changes are applicable.
-Breakfast not available till further notice.
 Change menu also in place.

 The attraction has recently undergone a major upgrade with new infrastructure and wildlife displays, some featuring exotic animals.